nguyen-toan/coursera/README.md

 Directions
 ----------

-Requires Python 2.6 (or newer) and a free Coursera account enrolled in the class of interest.
+Requires Python 3.3 (or newer) and a free Coursera account enrolled in the class of interest.

 1\.
 Install any missing dependencies.

-  * [Beautiful Soup 3][4] or [Beautiful Soup 4][5]
-    - Ubuntu/Debian for BS3: `sudo apt-get install python-beautifulsoup`
-    - Ubuntu/Debian for BS4: `sudo apt-get install python-bs4`
-    - Mac OSX: `bs4` may be required instead.
-    - Other: `easy_install BeautifulSoup`
-  * [Argparse][6]: Only necessary if using Python 2.6.
-    - Ubuntu/Debian: `sudo apt-get install python-argparse`
-    - Other: `easy_install argparse`
-  * [easy_install][7]: Only necessary if not using prepackaged dependencies.
-    - Ubuntu/Debian: `sudo apt-get install python-setuptools`

-On Mac OSX using MacPort, the following may be used:

-    port
-    > install py-beautifulsoup
-    > install py-argparse
-    > install py24-distribute  # for "py-setuptools", the obsolete name

 If you are using pip, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.